jstewart5/as7/README.md

 ## Notes

 This is a big leap from last week's assignment.
 Found it challenging to make this report ontop of understanding how to work the VM and Wordpress site.
+This was less of a learning experience and more of a hassle.

 ## License